-Our patent-pending SECOR SDV CONCEPT will significantly reduce the complexity of automotive electronics with standardized chips and a modular software library.
+Our patent-pending SECOR SDV ECOSYSTEM will significantly reduce the complexity of automotive electronics with standardized chips and a modular software library.
 This will shorten development times, accelerate market launches, significantly reduce costs for OEMs and optimize the use of resources.

 | State of the Art | Domain Concept | Tesla Concept | China Concept | SDV Concept CES 2023 | SECOR SDV CONCEPT | |